j5onrf/dots/waybar/May17-2025-Updates/themes/Ghostbar-Expedition/Ghost-Exp-Apha-Wttr/openweathermap_temp/get_openweathermap_forecast.sh/Clean-v2/fontAwesome-emojis/v2.0/README.md

 # --- CONFIGURATION ---
 # You MUST configure these settings to use the script.

-# 1. API_KEY: Get your free API key from https://openweathermap.org/
+# 1. API_KEY: Get a free API key from https://openweathermap.org/
 API_KEY="YOUR_API_KEY_HERE"

 # 2. LOCATION_QUERY: Find your City ID on the OpenWeatherMap website.
-#    (e.g., https://openweathermap.org/city/5128581 -> New York City ID is 5128581)
+#    (e.g., New York City ID is 5128581)
 LOCATION_QUERY="YOUR_CITY_ID_HERE"

 # 3. UNITS: "metric" for Celsius, "imperial" for Fahrenheit.
 UNITS="imperial"

-# 4. TEMPERATURE THRESHOLDS: Set your personal definitions for hot and cold.
+# 4. TEMPERATURE THRESHOLDS: Set your personal definitions for hot/cold.
-#    Based on the UNITS setting above (Fahrenheit in this example).
 HOT_THRESHOLD=92
 COLD_THRESHOLD=20
 ```